top of page

 Attrition is a reality in many CTE programs, so it’s crucial to build evaluation measures that reflect progress, even when participants don’t complete the full program.
 Consider tracking the following:

-• Milestones toward program completion
+• Milestones toward program completion.

-• Course-level completion rates (e.g., percentage of students who finish individual courses)
+• Course-level completion rates (e.g., percentage of students who finish individual courses).

-• Endorsement or certification attainment
+• Endorsement or certification attainment.

 These metrics can demonstrate early wins and incremental progress, offering valuable insights into program effectiveness even when full completion isn’t achieved.
+Understanding these dynamics allows us to refine our approaches and enhance program delivery.

 Final Thoughts about Evaluating Career and Technical Education Programs